-An electrician with the relevant inspection and testing qualifications and is deemed competent can carry out an EICR.
+An electrician with the relevant inspection and testing qualifications and who is deemed competent can carry out an EICR.
 Electricians must also be registered with a professional governing body – NICEIC.

 What does this mean to me, the Landlord?

-A landlord has a legal duty of care to ensure their property is safe for their tenants and it is therefore your responsibility to ensure the EICR is completed along with any remedial works required.
+A landlord has a legal duty of care to ensure their property is safe for their tenants and therefore it is your responsibility to ensure the EICR is completed along with any remedial works required.
 It also is important you choose someone suitably qualified to carry out the works.
-You will also be required to issue a valid copy of the EICR to tenant either prior to tenancy or once it has been carried out.
+You will also be required to issue a valid copy of the EICR to the tenant either prior to tenancy or once it has been carried out.

 For owners of properties such as HMO’s (Houses of Multiple Occupancy) or blocks of flats, the responsibility lies with you to ensure the communal areas are also safe as well as each individual dwelling.
 Communal areas such as entrance halls, corridors, laundry rooms and basements will also need to be included on the EICR and deemed safe to be compliant.